Badjelly's Bad Christmas: Scene 2 – The Adventure Begins

 Suddenly there is a blackout, and they find themselves surrounded by a tribe of Bumbly Boos – creatures dressed in red, white and blue, with glowing hands, and blue war-paint on their faces.
-We then learn more about Bumbly Boos, in the song "In the Land of the Bumbly Boo", while The Bumbly Boos attempt to kill Grandad, Kate and Laura using their spears, until their leader, Sir Nobonk recognises Grandad from his last visit.
+The Bumbly Boos attempt to kill Grandad, Kate, and Laura using their spears ("In the Land of the Bumbly Boo"), until their leader, Sir Nobonk, recognises Grandad from his last visit.

-At first, Sir Nobonk appears to be knighting people, while saying the words "Arise Sunny".
-This confuses Laura and fascinates Kate, but Grandad says that he is in fact "knighting and daying" people.

-Sir Nobonk, in his excitement of having recognised Grandad, knights and days the remaining few of his Bumbly Boos whom he has not already knighted.
-He is fascinated by the fact that Grandad has both children and grandchildren, and says that they must have a party to celebrate this fact.
-He then sends the Bumbly Boos off to find the Mayor Naise, after it turns out he has no servants to help with preparations for the party, because he's knighted them all.
-However, he seems to forget about the party soon afterwards, as it isn't mentioned again.

 Kate explains Grandad's situation to Sir Nobonk, and after commenting on Grandad's bad choice in girlfriends, Sir Nobonk says they need King Twytt to help them.

-King Twytt then arrives on a tricycle, along with his Twytts, Queen Twytt and Mayor Naise, and we learn about King Twytt through the song "He's the Twytt of the Highest Order".
+King Twytt arrives on a tricycle, along with his Twytts, Queen Twytt and Mayor Naise ("He's the Twytt of the Highest Order").
 King Twytt and his Twytts are trying to make Queen Twytt laugh, because she doesn't find anything funny any more.
 After several unsuccessful attempts, they give up, and Grandad and Sir Nobonk tell King Twytt about the situation they're in.
 King Twytt reacts by laughing hysterically, then realising they are in a very sticky situation.
-He then says they need someone cleverer than him to sort it out, and they go off in search of The Werkling.
+He says they need someone cleverer than him to sort it out, and they go off in search of The Werkling.

 Scene 3 – Meanwhile on the other side of town

-Badjelly's sisters, Wobble and Ice Cream arrive back to the Land of the Bumbly Boo after a day of pretending to be a nurse and a nun respectively, before Badjelly arrives cheerfully telling them that she's hatched an evil plan.
-She tells them all about and it, and they then excitedly put the baubles]on their Christmas tree, but nothing happens.
-They're all very confused, until they realised that as they stole the baubles, they are not the rightful owners.
-Kate was the last owner of the baubles, as she handed them all to Badjelly.
-They then make a plan to kidnap Kate, and turn her in to one of them so she will wish for the Land of the Bumbly Boo to become evil.
+Badjelly's sisters, Wobble and Ice Cream arrive back to the Land of the Bumbly Boo after a day of pretending to be a nurse and a nun respectively, before Badjelly arrives cheerfully. telling them that she's hatched an evil plan.
+She tells them about it, and they then excitedly put the baubles on their Christmas tree, but nothing happens.
+They realised that as they stole the baubles, they are not the rightful owners.
+Kate was the last owner of the baubles, as she handed them to Badjelly.
+They plan to kidnap Kate and turn her into one of them so she will wish for the Land of the Bumbly Boo to become evil.